It’s summer in the US, and here’s what it’s like where I live:

 The first step to lazy branding is to discover your essential brand elements.
-Luckily, you can find information about these steps right here on the Big Brand System, and I’ll outline them below.
+Luckily, you can find information about these steps right here on my site, and I’ll outline them below.

 (If you’re ready to get in-depth help to create a brand for your business, you should look into the Quick-Start Guide to Branding Your Business.)